The Elements of Style: Content

-Strunk concentrated on the cultivation of good writing and composition; the original 1918 edition exhorted writers to "omit needless words," use the active voice, and employ parallelism appropriately.
+As a professor of English studies, Strunk concentrated upon the cultivation of good writing and composition; in the original edition of 1918 he exhorted writers to "omit needless words," use the active voice, and employ parallelism appropriately.

-The 1959 edition features White's expansions of preliminary sections, the "Introduction" essay (derived from his magazine story about Strunk), and the concluding chapter, "An Approach to Style," a broader, prescriptive guide to writing in English.
-He also produced the second (1972) and third (1979) editions of The Elements of Style, by which time the book's length had extended to 85 pages.
+The 1959 edition features White's expansions of the preliminary sections, the "Introduction" essay derived from his magazine story about Strunk, and the concluding chapter, "An Approach to Style," which presents a broader, prescriptive guide to writing in English.
+White also produced the second (1972) and third (1979) editions of The Elements of Style, by which time the book's length had extended to 85 pages.

 The third edition of The Elements of Style (1979) features 54 points: a list of common word-usage errors; 11 rules of punctuation and grammar; 11 principles of writing; 11 matters of form; and, in Chapter V, 21 reminders for better style.
 The final reminder, the 21st, "Prefer the standard to the offbeat," is thematically integral to the subject of The Elements of Style, yet it does stand as a discrete essay about writing lucid prose.
 To write well, White advises writers to have the proper mindset, that they write to please themselves, and that they aim for "one moment of felicity," a phrase by Robert Louis Stevenson.
 Thus Strunk's 1918 recommendation:

 Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
 This requires not that the writer make all his sentences short, or that he avoid all detail and treat his subjects only in outline, but that he make every word tell.